 Another potential disconnection could occur with certain items on your menu that don't translate well for take-out orders, such as those dishes requiring more time or space (such as an elaborate plating).

-The other drawback to do with the delivery is that people may expect your take-out meal to look like what they are used to receiving from your physical restaurant or other restaurants.
-You will need to account for these expectations by either staying perfectly true to the teriyaki or pizza image or make sure your outside packaging is appealing in order to take advantage of your marketing potential.
+The other drawback to do with the delivery service is that people may expect your take-out meal to look like what they are used to receiving from your physical restaurant or other restaurants.
+You will need to account for these expectations by either staying perfectly true to the teriyaki or pizza image or making sure your outside packaging is appealing in order to take advantage of your marketing potential.

 If these differences can be managed successfully, there are plenty of benefits attached to offering delivery services: increased profit margins; catering better to customers who live in areas lacking quality restaurants nearby; and providing convenience during busy times, like evenings or weekends, such as for people juggling work schedules while still finding time for leisure-time.